 Preliminary Pointers to Consider to Achieve Seamless Hosting-Server Migration.

-- Choose supported operated system for the destination server
+Choose a supported operated system for the destination server

-- Add the necessary amount of IP addresses on the destination server (best practice is to have an equal amount of shared and dedicated IPs on both servers for migration).
+Add the necessary amount of IP addresses on the destination server (the best practice is to have an equal amount of shared and dedicated IPs on both servers for migration).

-- End-to-end performance testing is recommended to gauge potential risk.
-During this time, trial some low-risk applications, and perform some development tests, and then work your way up to higher risk applications.
+End-to-end performance testing is recommended to gauge potential risk.
+During this time, trial some low-risk applications, perform some development tests, and then work your way up to higher-risk applications.
 Such an incremental process allows you to gradually build confidence in the process whilst testing bigger and more complex applications.

 In essence, the most effective way to mitigate such risks is to plan fully approach migration.
 This involves carefully taking stock of key applications and data stores, as well as instating contingencies like creating reliable backups for critical applications.
 For instance, some companies stage a migration simulation (with cloud simulation tools) to identify other potential issues they might encounter with a sophisticated migration.

 Without sounding like a broken record, I cannot emphasize enough how important backups are!
 Inherently, the best backup approach is to create an image backup of your disks.
 Generally, an image backup deeply captures critical information, including registry keys, license keys, settings, and application-specific data.

 Furthermore, Image backups allow for the conversion of a physical server backup to a virtual machine (VM).
 In essence, this conversion keeps a copy of the original machine that can be spun up anytime later, if one needs to access old system data.
 That being said, image backups deliver a crucial safety net for the migration process